yashbonde/igym/README.md

 ### Sample

-A sample using Language models can be found in this [notebook](./notebooks/Task%20%231%20with%20GPT2.ipynb).
+Since this is designed with langauge models in mind, a sample can be found in this [notebook](./notebooks/Task%20%231%20with%20GPT2.ipynb).

 ## Why?